mgblow/node4i/docs/Runtime-Components/Real-Time-Data-Processiong/Real-time-Data-Processing.md

 3. [Data Visualization](Data-Visualization.md)
     - Explanation of how Node4i enables data visualization in real-time.
     - Discussion of how real-time data visualization can benefit industrial automation.

-4. Real-time Data Processing Workflows
-    - Explanation of how Node4i enables real-time data processing workflows.
-    - Discussion of how real-time data processing workflows can benefit industrial automation.

-5. Performance and Scalability
-    - Overview of the performance and scalability of Node4i's real-time data processing capabilities.
-    - Explanation of how Node4i can be optimized for performance and scalability.